CrimsonGiteaActions/GiteaActionsQEMUKVMSolution/daemon-in-docker-worker-in-vm.md

 An amd64-architecture host that supports virtualization.
 Modern Linux.
 Debian 12 preferred.

+> [!WARNING]
-**Nested virtualization not recommended, as it could be faulty for host kernel.**
+> Nested virtualization not recommended, as it could be faulty for host kernel.

 - QEMU KVM Hypervisor
   - deb: `sudo apt-get install libguestfs-tools qemu-system libvirt-clients libvirt-daemon-system`